Jummy-gold/LITA-_Class_Documentation-HR-Data-Analysis/README.md

 ii.
 Handling Missing Variables iii.
 Data Cleaning and Formatting iv.
 Creation of calculated columns in power BI
 v.
-Creationof Measuresto help with summary
+Creation of Measures to help with summary

 ### Exploratory Data Analysis